zamp21/collabtrans/README.md

     # 5. Save the result
     workflow.save_as_docx(name="translated_notes.docx")
-    print("The docx file has been saved.")
+    print("docx file has been saved.")

     # You can also export the translated docx as binary
     text_bytes = workflow.export_to_docx()